jfisherd/SBA-6-TypeScript-and-Advanced-JavaScript/README.md

 # SBA 6, TypeScript and Advanced JavaScript

 ## Description
-In this SBA,
+In this SBA, api requests are made using async and await to demonstrate appropriate use of TypeScript and Advanced JavaScript concepts.
 <br>

 ## Running the program
-To view this SBA, run dist/main.js
+To view this SBA, run dist/main.js.
+The current version of this SBA makes an api request
 <br>

 <br>

 ## Reflection Questions
 > How you implemented TypeScript features and OOP principles.

-T
+TypeScript was used to type guards to specify the expected data types for fetched data.

+Responses from the api are treated as objects

 <br>

 <br>